AAnirudh07/Reward-Model-Adversarial-Attacks/README.md

 - In many instances in DrawBench, no samples from the Misspellings or Rare Words categories were selected.
 A manual analysis revealed that image quality was not always poor.
 This highlights that the reward model lacks robustness to slight variations in the prompt.
 It would be interesting to explore how text perturbations impact reward scores!

 _Attack Analysis_
+- White-Box attacks performed better than Black-Box attacks on average.
 - Simply adding Gaussian noise lowered the reward score demonstrating that it is not difficult to degrade the reward model's performance.
 However, FGSM and SPSA performed similarly to random noise, indicating that taking a single step in the gradient direction or estimating gradients does not offer any significant advantage over random perturbations.
 - The PGD attack proved to be the most effective across both models and datasets, with movement in the direction of decreasing reward consistently fooling the reward model.

 _Transfer Test Analysis_

 Adversarial images generated to fool one reward model were only partially transferable to another.
 While reward scores were lower, the decreases were similar across different attacks and did not show the same pronounced drop.
 For example, PGD produced the highest drop across models and datasets but its scores in the transfer attack were comparable to those from Gaussian noise.
 This suggests that the reward models simply view these perturbations as random noise.

 Despite this, some categorical similarities emerged; notably, the Concept Art category consistently exhibited a significant drop in score in both the target and transfer target model.